UPGON/cenfind/README.md

 prior to uploading onto Labelbox platform.
 This conversion is further explained in the tutorial "Experimenting and Extending cenfind with new datasets"

-### Scoring the centrioles
+### Scoring the cells

 The neural network SPOTNET is run on each centriolar channel and returns a list of the coordinates of the detected centrioles.
 The coordinates are represented as (row, col) with respect to the image dimensions.
 In parallel, the cells are located by segmenting the nuclei from the DAPI channel.
 Once the nuclei are segmented.
 Each centriole is assigned to the nearest nucleus but at most 50 px away.

 ### Saving the predictions

-When centrioles and nuclei are detected automatically, the results are called predictions.
-When the predictions are checked by an experimenter, they become annotations.
+Once centrioles and nuclei are detected automatically, the results are called predictions.
+Once the predictions are checked by an experimenter, they are called annotations.
 Two prediction types are saved: the coordinates of the centrioles and the mask containing the nuclei, in which each nucleus is labelled with an index, while the background is set to 0.

 ## Requirements